 This work is dual licensed under the Creative Commons Attribution-Noncommercial-Share Alike 4.0 International License and the Creative Commons Attribution-Share Alike 4.0 International License.
-To view a copy of these licenses, visit https://creativecommons.org/licenses/by-nc-sa/4.0/ or https://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons PO Box 1866, Mountain View, CA 94042, USA.
-You can use, print, duplicate, share this book as much as you want.
+To view a copy of these licenses, visit https: //creativecommons.org/licenses/by-nc-sa/4.0/ or https://creativecommons. org/licenses/by-sa/4.0/ or send a letter to Creative Commons PO Box 1866, Mountain View, CA 94042, USA.

+You can use, print, duplicate, and share this book as much as you want.
 You can base your own notes on it and reuse parts if you keep the license the same.
-You can assume the license is either the CC-BY-NC-SA or CC-BY-SA, whichever is compatible with what you wish to do, your derivative works must use at least one of the licenses.
+You can assume the license is either CC-BY-NC-SA or CC-BY-SA, whichever is compatible with what you wish to do.
+Your derivative work must use at least one of the licenses.
+Derivative works must be prominently marked as such.

 Acknowledgments:

-I would like to thank Debraj Chakrabarti, Anirban Dawn, Alekzander Malcom, John Treuer, Jianou Zhang, Liz Vivas, Trevor Fancher, Nicholas Lawson McLean, Alan Sola, Achinta Nandi, Sivaguru Ravisankar, Richard Lärkäng, Elizabeth Wulcan, Tomas Rodriguez, and students in my classes for pointing out typos/errors and helpful suggestions.
-During the writing of this book, the author was in part supported by NSF grant DMS-1362337.
+I would like to thank Debraj Chakrabarti, Anirban Dawn, Alekzander Malcom, John Treuer, Jianou Zhang, Liz Vivas, Trevor Fancher, Nicholas Lawson McLean, Alan Sola, Achinta Nandi, Sivaguru Ravisankar, Tomas Rodriguez, Mina Farag, Frank Wikström, Isak Ellmer, George Roman, and students in my classes for pointing out typos/errors and helpful suggestions.
+Some of the new material in version 4.0 was inspired by the comments and lecture notes from Richard Lärkäng and Elizabeth Wulcan.

+During some of the writing of this book, the author was in part supported by NSF grant DMS-1362337 and Simons Foundation collaboration grant 710294.